 - A bright light in his eyes.

 - The transfer of ideas and knowledge between himself and other beings.

 What are the Physical and Mental Side Effects of DMT?

 The main effect that DMT has is psychological.
 It is known to produce strong and intense hallucinations.
-Users experience sensations of euphoria and a change in how they perceive body, space and time.
+Users experience sensations of euphoria.
+This can change how they perceive body, space, and time.

 Some of the other side effects people describe include: